ice-csic-astroexotic/ML-Poppyns/docs/tutorials/simulator_tutorial.md

 A posteriori, this simulation mode allows us to determine the birth rate of our synthetic neutron star population by looking at the total number of neutron stars created over a specified evolution time to reach the desired number of detections.

+!!! note

-To avoid wasting computational resources on unrealistic parameter regimes, we do not evolve populations whose birth rate exceeds a limiting value of 5 neutron stars per century.
+    To avoid wasting computational resources on unrealistic parameter regimes, we do not evolve populations whose birth rate exceeds a limiting value of 5 neutron stars per century, which is unrealistic given our current understanding of neutron star formation.
 In these cases, the simulation is stopped and a flag that warns about the excess in the birth rate is saved into the output configuration file.

 Overall, in this mode, the output of the simulation consists of separate files containing the properties of the detected pulsars for each survey, a `profile.json` file and a `configuration.json` file containing the entire set of